DEFRA/epr-backend/docs/architecture/decisions/0005-admin-ui-adr.md

 From the organisational point of view, it establishes a clear separation between the publicly and privately accessible functions while helping the product team to separate concerns and define parallel streams of works, which will help us divide our tasks.

-The full scope of the project is still being defined as part of the (High Level Design)(../discovery/pepr-hld.md), but we believe there are no risks associated with creating an Admin UI as a starting point for managing the needs of system administrators and the Regulator, and as a gateway to the protected endpoints in `epr-backend`.
+The full scope of the project is still being defined as part of the (High Level Design)(../discovery/pepr-hld.md), but we believe there are no risks associated with creating an Admin UI as a starting point for managing the needs of Service Maintainers and the Regulator, and as a gateway to the protected endpoints in `epr-backend`.